 The Yellow Sea, located between the China and Korean Peninsula, is a semi-enclosed epicontinental shelf with a complex oceanic circulation system (Fig. 1).
-It is notable for its large amount of runoff and terrigenous sediment supplied from several adjacent rivers, including two of the world's largest rivers, the Changjiang and Huanghe, as well as from several smaller Korean rivers, including the Han, Keum, and Yeongsan River.
-Although most riverine sediments are trapped in estuaries and along coastal areas, some are deposited on adjacent shelves (Milliman et al., 1985; Milliman et al., 1987), forming several shelf mud patch depositions such as Central Yellow Sea Mud (CYSM), Southeastern Yellow Sea Mud and Southwestern Cheju Island Mud (Fig 1).
-These deposits provide abundant information on paleo-environmental changes as well as sediment supply, marine hydrodynamics, and climate variation (e.g. Wang et al., 1999; Kim and Kucera, 2000; Li et al., 2014a; Cho et al., 2015; Kwak et al., 2016; Hu et al., 2018).
+It is notable for its large amount of runoff and terrigenous sediment supplied from several adjacent rivers, including two of the world's largest rivers, the Changjiang and Huanghe, as well as from several smaller Korean rivers, including the Han, Keum, and Yeongsan rivers.
+Although most riverine sediments are trapped in estuaries and along coastal areas, some are deposited on adjacent shelves (Milliman et al., 1985, 1987), forming several shelf mud patch depositions such as Central Yellow Sea Mud (CYSM), Southeastern Yellow Sea Mud, and Southwestern Jeju Island Mud (Fig. 1).
+These deposits provide abundant information on paleo-environmental changes, sediment supply, marine hydrodynamics, and climate variation (e.g., Wang et al., 1999; Kim and Kucera, 2000; Li et al., 2014a; Cho et al., 2015; Kwak et al., 2016; Hu et al., 2018).